mmeerrkkaa/openrouter-kit/README.md

 ### 2. Dialog Example (with History Management)

-To maintain dialog context, use `historyAdapter` and pass a `user` ID.
+To maintain conversation context, use `historyAdapter` and pass a `user` ID.
 The library will automatically load and save the history **along with API call metadata**.

 ```typescript
 // dialog-chat.ts